1) MATTHEW HEIMBACH IS A CO-FOUNDER OF THE NEO-NAZI TRADITIONALIST WORKER PARTY.

-Before founding TYN and TWP, Heimbach created the White Student Union at Towson in 2012.
-Prior to that, at Towson he also headed a chapter of the Youth for Western Civilization (YWC), a now-defunct group that straddled the line between mainstream conservatism and white nationalism.
-During each successive attempt to establish a group, Heimbach became increasingly radical in his embrace of white supremacy.
-His vision, ultimately, is to create a white ethno-state led by a government steeped in National Socialism.
+Before founding TYN and TWP, Heimbach created the White Student Union at Towson in 2012, and headed a chapter of the Youth for Western Civilization (YWC), a now-defunct group that straddled the line between mainstream conservatism and white nationalism.
+During each successive attempt to establish a viable organization, Heimbach embraced increasingly radical iterations of white supremacy, eventually promoting the creation of a white ethno-state led by a government steeped in National Socialism.

 Heimbach was a very active promoter of the Nationalist Front, an umbrella organization for a number of white supremacist groups including TWP, League of the South, National Socialist Movement, Vanguard America and to a lesser degree, racist skinhead groups.
-In the past, Heimbach was an active member of the League of the South, a neo-Confederate group.
+In the past, Heimbach was an active member of the League of the South.
 He has been a speaker at events hosted by the Council of Conservative Citizens (CCC), a white supremacist group that emerged from the segregationist white citizens’ councils that were active in the South.
 He has also spoken at conferences hosted by Stormfront, the largest white supremacist Internet forum, and American Freedom Party, a white supremacist political party.
 Heimbach also actively builds alliances with neo-Nazis and racist skinheads.

-He uses his own extremist version of Orthodox Christianity to promote white nationalist views.
-He believes that traditional religion is crucial to preserving white heritage and culture.
+Heimbach uses his own extremist version of Orthodox Christianity to promote white nationalist views, and believes that traditional religion is crucial to preserving white heritage and culture.
 He also sees traditionalism as a bulwark against secular humanism, multiculturalism and globalism.
-In April 2014, Heimbach received a public rebuke from the priest who headed the Orthodox Christian church he attended, who said that Heimbach “must cease and desist all activities…promoting racist and separationist ideologies.”
-Heimbach, joined by Parrott, then took a “sabbatical” from his activities.
-By June 2014, Heimbach had resumed his activities in the white supremacist movement.
+In April 2014, Heimbach was publicly rebuked by the priest at his Orthodox Christian church, who said that Heimbach “must cease and desist all activities…promoting racist and separationist ideologies.”
+Heimbach and Parrott took a brief “sabbatical” from those activities.
+By June 2014, Heimbach had resumed his role in the white supremacist movement.

-Heimbach was not always anti-Semitic.
-As a student at Towson, he initially wanted to align his YWC chapter with Jewish groups, but he has since become a hater of Jews.
+Heimbach also virulently hates Jews.
 He has accused Jews of having “a malicious hatred of Christendom,” and alleged that Jews are responsible for the death of Christ and Christian martyrs.
 He traffics in age-old anti-Semitic tropes, writing in 2014, , “International Jewry and the Jewish State are dedicated to subversion, manipulation, and total control over the worlds [sic] finances, media, governments, and our personal lives.”
-In addition, Heimbach has embraced Holocaust denial.
-TWP offers supporters a promotional subscription to The Barnes Review, a Holocaust denial publication.
+Heimbach has also embraced Holocaust denial.